ethanwillis/rev-ai-docs/Quickstart-cURL.md

 It should take no more than a few minutes for the file to finish transcribing.
 You can check the status of your order on the [recent jobs dashboard](https://rev.ai/jobs) or programatically via [request](https://www.rev.ai/docs#operation/GetJobById) or [webhook](https://www.rev.ai/docs#section/Webhooks).

 You will need your job ID and the transcript encoding you would like to receive.
-The job ID can be found in the response bodies from the previous steps.
+The job ID can be found in the response body from step 3 of the previous section.

 **Transcript Encodings:**

 *We support returning the transcript as plain text or as a JSON document.
 The desired format is specified using the Accept header (text/plain for plaintext and application/vnd.rev.transcript.v1.0+json for JSON).
-You can read more about the [Rev.ai JSON transcript format here](https://www.rev.ai/docs#operation/GetTranscriptById)*
+You can read more about the [Rev.ai JSON transcript format here](https://www.rev.ai/docs#operation/GetTranscriptById).*

-For our example we will use the json transcript.
+For our example we will use the JSON transcript.

 ```sh
 $ REV_JOB_ID = "The id you got in the response from step 3 of submitting the file"